Tahirih V. Lee

 A.B., History, Stanford University, 1985

-A leading U.S. scholar on Chinese law and legal history, Professor Tahirih V. Lee's publications include the 4-volume anthology, Chinese Law: Sociological, Political, Historical, and Economic Perspectives (Garland Press, 1997) and dozens of law review articles and edited volume chapters on Chinese law and legal history, especially institutions related to judicial work and dispute resolution.
-Her doctoral dissertation, “Law and Local Autonomy at the International Mixed Court of Shanghai,” brought to light for the first time archival materials related to this multinational court that tried millions of cases during the late nineteenth and early twentieth century.
+A leading scholar of Chinese law and legal history, Professor Tahirih Lee's latest publication is By the Light of the Moon: Looking for China’s Rich Legal Tradition, in the Oxford Handbook of Historical Legal Research (2018).
+Her doctoral dissertation, “Law and Local Autonomy at the International Mixed Court of Shanghai,” brought to light for the first time archival materials related to this multinational court that tried millions of cases.

 By the Light of the Moon: Looking for China’s Rich Legal Tradition, in Oxford Handbook of Historical Legal Research (2017)